oiiis/Multi_Task/README.md

 - [Model Architecture](#model-architecture)

 ## Introduction
 This project implements a multi-task learning model leveraging the ResNet-18 architecture as a shared encoder.
-The model is capable of performing both segmentation and classification tasks on Optical Aerial images.
+The model is capable of performing both segmentation and classification tasks on Knee Osteoarthritis.

 ## Model Architecture
 The model architecture includes: